MakeSchool/institutional-plan/academics/general.md

 # Academics

 *Staff area owner and author: Anne Spalding (Dean)*
+## OKR 1: 60 student Net Promoter Score (a measure of student satisfaction)
+## OKR 2: 80% Retention with no significant variance across demographics
+## OKR 3: Placing 95% of our grads in jobs that average $90k+ annual salary

 ## Our Community:
 The Make School community is the heart of our innovative and successful learning environment.